 A recent national collation of arsenic groundwater survey data (Rivett et al 2018) found widespread low concentrations but with only a few above the WHO 10 μ g/L guideline that were usually associated with hot spring/geothermal groundwater, often with elevated fluoride.
-There is no systematic analysis for Arsenic in WRA 11 and it is recommended that a detailed and systematic survey of groundwater quality in WRA 11 is planned and implemented
+This national dataset did not sample the Karonga Lake Shore Basin where arsenic risks may exist due to the presence of hot springs, but remain unproven due to a lack of routine, geospatially managed WQ analyses.